mrINEX/learn-English/Course 3 English.md

        [indoor], [outdoor], activity, [out], read, [magazines], listen, [surf], [board], [dress suit, dress shoes], [bow-tie], pretty earrings, [knee-length skirt], free time, [indoor activity], [outdoor activity], listen [to] music, watch TV, watch a movie, [listen to the radio], [surf the net/internet], play darts, play chess, play [board] games, play the piano, [I like],
 sentence: Jim doesn't wear bow-ties.
 [I am wearing a evening dress.]
 They are wearing dresses.
 OLga is wearing a short-sleeved dress now.
 Olga usually wears long dresses.
 What do you wear in spring?
 [I have got a lot of free time.
 Olga hasn't got much free time.]
 Have you got much free time?
 Indoor activity is activity at home.
 Outdoor activity is activity [not at home].
 [I like surfing the net.]
 I don't like listening to the radio.

+30.07
+words: [outdoor], activit[es], swim, dance, [ride],
+      outdoor activites, go to the movies, [go for a walk], [go out with friends], travel around the world, [ride a bicycle, ride a bike],
+sentence: We like indoor activites.
+[I often go out with my friends.]
+I often travel around the USA.
+Do you often travel?
+[She rarely travels.]
+He isn't travelling now.